Back

 13th Salary

-In the Czech Republic, there is no legal requirement to pay a 13th-month salary.
+There is no legal requirement to pay a 13th-month salary.
 However, many employers pay a 13th-month salary bonus, which is typically performance-based.

 Working Hours